 In 2007, the HELCOM Baltic Sea Action Plan (BSAP 2007) was adopted by the Baltic Sea coastal countries and the European Community (HELCOM 2007).
 The BSAP has the overall objective of reaching a Baltic Sea in good environmental status by 2021 by addressing the issues of eutrophication, hazardous substances, biodiversity and maritime activities.
 The BSAP has estimated the maximum annual waterborne nutrient input to the Baltic Sea that can be allowed and still make it possible to reach good environmental status with regard to eutrophication, based on modeled calculations by the Baltic Nest Institute (BNI), Sweden.
 The BNI also estimated the necessary waterborne nutrient reductions at the sub-basin level.
 To reach these reduction targets, responsibility has been divided between the HELCOM countries through a nutrient reduction allocation scheme based on the polluter pays principle.
-The EU Water Framework Directive, WFD (2000/60/EC), and the EU Marine Strategy Framework Directive, MSFD (2008/56/ EC), also require 'good ecological status' / 'good environmental status' of coastal and open sea areas in Europe, respectively.
+The EU Water Framework Directive, WFD (2000/60/EC), and the EU Marine Strategy Framework Directive, MSFD (2008/56/EC), also require 'good ecological status' / 'good environmental status' of coastal and open sea areas in Europe, respectively.
 Reducing eutrophication and hence water- and airborne inputs of nutrients can only be done if the sources and magnitude of nutrient pollution are known.
 This is why HELCOM's pollution load compilation (PLC) data are of such great importance.

 In BSAP 2007, it was acknowledged that the decided environmental and nutrient reduction targets for the Contracting Parties were provisional.
 Pursuing the adaptive management principles, it was agreed that all figures related to environmental status and maximum allowable inputs should be periodically reviewed.
-Revised maximum allowable inputs and new country-wise allocated reduction targets were adopted at the HELCOM Ministerial Meeting in October 2013 (HELCOM 2013a).
-Complete, consistent, updated and high guality water- and airborne input data are a pre-requisite for determining reduction schemes, for example, to make a fair share of the nutrient reductions between the Contracting Parties and to follow up progress upon fulfillment of the reduction requirements.
-It was for this reason that the PLC-5.5 project was established.
-It has updated the PLC-5 report (HELCOM 2011 & HELCOM 2012) by updating, correcting, gap-filling and quality assuring the PLC data set, and by including waterand airborne data for 2009 and 2010.
-The PLC-5.5 data set, including estimates made by the project to fill in data gaps, has been approved by the HELCOM Contracting Parties for use in this Review of the PLC-5 for the 2013 HELCOM Ministerial Meeting, the PLC-5.5 report and for revised calculations of the BSAP maximum allowable nutrient inputs (MAI) and country-wise allocation of reduction targets (CART).
+Revised maximum allowable inputs and new country-wise allocated reduction targets are expected to be adopted at the HELCOM Ministerial Meeting in October 2013; the BNI has estimated that the maximum allowable nitrogen and phosphorus inputs are 792,000 tonnes and 21,700 tonnes, respectively.
+Complete, consistent, updated and high quality water- and airborne input data are a prerequisite for determining reduction schemes, for example, to make a fair share of the nutrient reductions between the Contracting Parties and to follow up progress upon fulfillment of the reduction requirements.
+It was for this reason that the PLC-5.5 project1 was established.
+It has updated the PLC-5 report (HELCOM 2011 & HELCOM 2012) by updating, correcting, gap-filling and quality assuring the PLC data set2, and by including water- and airborne data for 2009 and 2010.
+The PLC-5.5 data set including estimates made by the project to fill in data gaps have been approved by the HELCOM Contracting Parties for use in the PLC-5.5 report and for revised calculations of the BSAP maximum allowable nutrient inputs (MAI) and country-wise allocation of reduction targets (CART).
 The latest changes in the data set were made in July 2013.